Maïa Dunphy: Writing

+In early 2022, Dunphy collaborated with screenwriter and actor Paddy C Courtney to produce a podcast Read the Room.

 Presenting

 In January 2012, Dunphy wrote and hosted a documentary on the Irish baby boom for RTÉ as part of the Reality Bites series.
 She also began appearing as a regular panelist on the Craig Doyle Live show.
-Her second documentary Merlot & Me aired on RTÉ in January 2013 to critical acclaim.
+Her second documentary, Merlot & Me, aired on RTÉ in January 2013 to critical acclaim.

 In September 2013, a four-part documentary series Maia Dunphy's What Women Want began on RTÉ.
 The series covered four female centric topics: the pressure on women to stay looking young and the lengths some go to in 'Forever Young'; how women really feel about sex and the importance of female sexuality in 'Best Sex Ever'; the increasing problem of anxiety and benzodiazepine use in 'Calm'; and how many Irish women are breaking away from the traditional ideals of relationships and family in 'Happily Ever After'.
 The series was well received.

 The second series was broadcast on RTÉ2 in November and December 2014 and looked at food fads in "Food Not Fear"; the love of shopping, from designer bags to the buzz of a bargain in "Retail Therapy"; how perceptions of beauty have become skewed in "The Secrets of Attraction"; and the ongoing cult of celebrity in "Fame".

 In October 2015 a new series Maïa Dunphy's Truth About.... aired on RTÉ2.
 In December 2014, Dunphy won the Irish Tatler Woman of the Year award for Entertainment.
-In August 2013, she was a finalist on Celebrity MasterChef: Ireland.

 In 2019 Dunphy began hosting What Planet Are You On? the popular RTÉ One series, where families are challenged to tackle the real issues around sustainability faced in our homes in the areas of water, waste, energy and food.
 As of 2022, the show was in its third season.

+Dunphy took over as co-host of RTÉ 's Zoo Live series in May 2024.

 Other television appearances

 Dunphy is a regular face on many Irish shows.

+In August 2013, she was a finalist on Celebrity MasterChef: Ireland.